 “Feathers.
 I hate feathers And I hate them so that I can hardly speak And I never find the happiness I seek With those chicken feathers dancing Cheek to cheek.”

 Rogers’ manager and mother, Lela Rogers, joined the stand-off, saying Rogers would walk off the movie unless the dress was reinstated.
 Rogers won, and as soon as the team saw the rushes, everyone agreed it was the right decision.
 Astaire and Pan presented Rogers with a gold feather for her charm bracelet afterwards by way of making up.

 See the dress in action in this clip from Top Hat

 For the studios, costume – and elaborate ball gowns in particular – had a more financial element in these films over any love of portraying dance.
 Most of Fred and Ginger’s films coincided with the Great Depression.
 They promoted an idea of escape to a magical world where the troubles of Wall Street crash poverty could be left behind, and an American philosophy of consumerism.
 The ideas encouraged people to think that goods were within their proper reach, and that only personal failure would keep anyone from enjoying them.
-These were the fantasies that kept people coming back to the cinemas through difficult times – and so the studios benefitted by creating them.
+These were the fantasies that kept people coming back to the cinemas through difficult times – and so the studios benefited by creating them.
 The publicity material for Top Hat refers to costume not as an expression of character but of consumerist display, of luxury that allows audiences to enjoy momentary vicarious pleasure from contemplating the privileges of wealth.

 |Rogers in her white Swing Time dress|